Franklyn Perring: Early life

 Franklyn Perring was born in Forest Gate, East London and was the son of an antiques dealer.
 He grew up at Woodford Green, close to the Epping Forest, and also spent time at weekends on the Blackwater estuary.
 Encouraged by his uncle Stanley Perring, a biologist and teacher, it was there that he developed his interest in natural history which was to shape the course of the rest of his life.

 At the outbreak of the Second World War, Perring was sent to boarding school at Earls Colne Grammar School in Essex.
 There, his biology master, CJ Sims, encouraged his interests.
 Following national service in the army, which he spent in Ireland, Malaya and India, Perring enrolled for a degree in natural sciences at Queens' College, Cambridge.
 He remained there to study for a PhD on the ecology and biogeography of plants of chalk grassland.
-At Cambridge that he developed a lifelong friendship with his supervisor, the biologist Max Walters, who was then curator of the university herbarium.
+It was at Cambridge that he developed a lifelong friendship with his supervisor, the biologist Max Walters, who was then curator of the university herbarium.

 Atlas of the British Flora

 In October 1954, Perring was given the job of assisting Max Walters who, himself, had been appointed by the BSBI to coordinate an ambitious five-year scheme to map the incidence of all vascular plant species across the British Isles; a project covering some 3,500 map squares, each measuring 10 km by 10 km.
-Perring designed different recording cards for each region of the country, and led field-recording trips to ensure the under-recorded parts of Britain were covered, sometimes travelling by train and bicycle to reach the remotest parts, and personally assisted Professor D. A. Webb with his efforts to cover the republic of Ireland.
+Perring designed different recording cards for each region of the country, and led field-recording trips to ensure the under-recorded parts of Britain were covered, sometimes travelling by train and bicycle to reach the remotest parts, and personally assisted Professor D. A. Webb with his efforts to cover the Republic of Ireland.
 Perring also managed the inputting of data onto punched cards, and coordinated the then quite innovative application of a tabulator to print maps mechanically from punched cards.
 Perring subsequently became the director of the BSBI recording scheme in 1959.

 The 1962 Atlas of the British Flora by Perring and Walters has been described as "One of the most important British natural history publications of the last century".
 By visually mapping the distribution of a species, Perring and Walters' publication heralded a new era in natural history recording and publication in both the British Isles and across northern Europe.
 In course of time, this approach of species-mapping become almost universal at both the local and the national level.

 Perring subsequently collaborated with Peter D. Sell on a Critical Supplement to the Atlas of the British Flora, which was a separate publication, mapping the more difficult plants to identify, such as the hawkweeds, whitebeams and mints.